GauravWaghmare/Speaker-Identification/README.md

-Speaker Identification using Deep Learning
+﻿Speaker Identification using Deep Learning

+This project aims to build a system that identifies speakers from their voice samples using deep learning techniques.